Aro-M/Heap-Sort-Structure/README.md

 A Heap is a special Tree-based data structure in which the tree is a complete binary tree.
 Generally, Heaps can be of two types:

 Max-Heap: In a Max-Heap the key present at the root node must be greatest among the keys present at all of it’s children.
-The same property must be recursively true for all sub-trees in that Binary Tree.

 Min-Heap: In a Min-Heap the key present at the root node must be minimum among the keys present at all of it’s children.
-The same property must be recursively true for all sub-trees in that Binary Tree.

 ![2](https://user-images.githubusercontent.com/58858618/175516059-827fcb47-c64e-4da8-b7b8-7a4d3f46ee68.png)